 - The ability to work, live or study anywhere in Canada

 I have dependant children?
 Do they also get access to these benefits?
-Yes they do.
+Yes, they do.
 Any child that you have that is under the age of 22 and is not married is counted as a dependant child.
-They have access to free public healthcare and education up to high school level.
+They have access to free public healthcare and education up to the high school level.

 Some provinces and territories start compulsory education from age five up to age 19.